 - Preheat and Wrap: Preheat your oven to 375°F (190°C).
 Lay out the bacon slices on a flat surface, slightly overlapping.

 - Assemble the Roll: Place the marinated pork on the bacon slices.
-Put the hard-boiled eggs in the center.
+Put the hard-boiled eggs in the centre.
 Carefully roll the pork and bacon around the eggs, making a log shape.

 - Tie and Cook: Use kitchen twine to tie the roll securely.
 Place it on a baking sheet and bake for 45-50 minutes or until the pork is fully cooked.